I've been assaulted, what are my options?

 Allows an active duty members and family members over the age of 18 years to report allegations of sexual assault to the Sexual Assault Response Coordinator (SARC), Victim Advocates (VAs) or a military Chaplain without triggering an investigation.
-The state of California is a mandated reporting state meaning if you report a sexual assault to law enforcement or medical providers (including military) they must report it.
+The state of California is a mandated reporting state meaning if you report a sexual assault to law enforcement (including military) they must report it.

 Allows personnel stated above to report allegations of sexual assault to the SARC, VA or Military Chaplain as well as the member's chain of command or the AFOSI and a formal investigation will occur.
 Details of the report will only be provided to those with a need to know.

 Independent Reporting (This is an unrestricted report made by someone other than the victim)

 If you tell anyone, who subsequently notifies command, SFS, or OSI, or if someone observes the assault and notifies command, SFS, or OSI, an investigation is launched.
 This becomes unrestricted reporting.

 The SARC/Victim Advocate are available to attend to victim needs.